MelonSmasher/EsxiBackup/README.md

 # ESXi Host PowerCLI Backup Utility

 A simple powershell script that backs up ESXi hosts.

-I'm currently running this in production on Windows server, though it ran in PowerShell for OSX with the PowerCLI installed through the `Install-Module` cmdlet.
+I'm currently running this in production on Windows server, though it ran in PowerShell for MacOS with the PowerCLI installed through the `Install-Module` cmdlet.
 Realistically this should work on any OS that can run PowerShell and the PowerCLI.
+Feel free to test on Linux if you wish, and let me know how it works out.

 ---